Make a Referral

-- The student asks for information or assistance that you are unablem to provide.
+- The student asks for information or assistance that you are unable to provide.

 How Do You Make a Referral to the SCC?

-When faculty or staff members decide to refer a student to the SCC, it is recommended that the student be spoken to in a direct, straightforward manner in which concern for the student's welfare is demonstrated.
-It is recommended that faculty and staff make it clear that this referral to the SCC is based on observations of the student's behaviors.
+When faculty or staff members decide to refer a student to the SCC, we recommend that they speak to the student in a direct, straightforward manner in which concern for the student's welfare is demonstrated.
+We also recommend that faculty and staff make it clear that this referral to the SCC is based on observations of the student's behaviors.

 It is important to remember to take all suicidal/homicidal expressions seriously!!
-A crisis therapist is available between 8 a.m. and 5 p.m.
+An SCC crisis therapist is available between 8 a.m. and 5 p.m.
 Monday through Friday.
 After-hours concerns should be directed to Campus Police (806-742-3931) or to the Texas Tech Crisis HelpLine (806-742-5555).